paotsaq/protsaq/README.md

-if you enjoy programming then I think we can somehow be friends? 😳
+# if you enjoy programming then I think we can somehow, like, be friends? 😳

+welcome to my GitHub page! 💖 if you're looking for anything in particular, I'm really hoping you find it; I'm not looking for anything in particular myself.

+Currently undertaking the #100DaysOfCode thing: I blog about my experience at https://alexmakes.codes.